krishaamer/green-filter-research/research/literature/finance.md

 -   Nerdwallet’s Tommy Tindall (2023) suggests making financial commitments instead of resolutions.

-## Digital Currency {#digital-currency}

--   Emele Onu & Anthony Osae-Brown (2022) reports how in order to promote eNaira use, the Nigerian government limited the amount of cash that can be withdrawn from ATMs.
-“In Nigeria’s largely informal economy, cash outside banks represents 85% of currency in circulation and almost 40 million adults are without a bank account.”

-## Sustainable Saving {#sustainable-saving}

--   Savings and Investing are conflate into the same chapter because the large majority of savings that people have are invested by their banks.
-Thus the question of *sustainable savings* comes one of where exactly are they invested and what is the impact of that investment of sustainability.
--   There are two ways to look at sustainable savings and this chapter is going to look at both of them.
-1) Savings in CO2e emissions 2) Savings in the financial sense of the word.
--   Assumptions: — where to put money makes a difference to sustainability. i.e. it matters what we buy, what we save, and where we invest
--   Investing is a stronger signal to business than interactions on social media.
-Design Stakeholder capitalism.
-In future company every company should get a sustainability plan. this can be a push in that direction if companies with a sustainability plan become more competitive because of higher consumer demand.
--   Hypothesis?

-### From Shopping to Investing {#from-shopping-to-investing}

--   Next Generation Customer Experience (n.d.) suggests “Targeted at millennials, Acorns is the investing app that rounds up purchases to the nearest dollar and invests the difference.”

 ### Hedge Funds and DAOs {#hedge-funds-and-daos}

 -   While hedge funds used to be available for professional investors, *smart contracts* make it possible to create decentralized organizations which pool member resources for investing.

 -   https://www.investopedia.com/tech/what-dao/

-### Savings in CO2 Equivalent Emissions {#savings-in-co2-equivalent-emissions}

--   CO2 savings are the amount of CO2e reduction one manages to achieve by changing one’s behavior and influencing others (people, companies).
+-   Savings in CO2 Equivalent Emissions: CO2 savings are the amount of CO2e reduction one manages to achieve by changing one’s behavior and influencing others (people, companies).
 While the individual footprint is so small, the largest reduction will come from influencing large groups of people, either by leadership, eeskuju, or other means.

 ### Financial Savings {#financial-savings}